openmelody/mt-plugin-configassistant/README.md

 your theme will automatically have a "Theme Options" menu item added to their design menu so they can easily access the settings you define.

+Config Assistant can also work with "static" content to make deploying your plugin or theme easier.
+(If you've installed many plugins, you know that you must often copy content to `[MT Home]/plugins/` and `[MT Home]/mt-static/plugins/` -- Config Assistant can help simplify this!)
+In addition to copying static files to their `mt-static` home, plugin-specific template tags are created for the plugin's static file path and static web path location.

 The sample config file below should give you a quick understanding of how you can begin using this plugin today.